-Students at St. Margaret’s have the opportunity to participate in music and performing arts in many different ways.
-Our classroom music program develops your child’s ability to sing, play and perform.
+Students at St. Margaret of Scotland Parish School have the opportunity to participate in music and performing arts in many different ways.
+Our classroom music program develops our children’s abilities to sing, play and perform.

 Choral and solo singing opportunities abound.
 In the younger grades, matching pitch is emphasized, and classes progress from unison singing, to echo, to round and to part songs.
 Students sing solos in the classroom, at weekly liturgies, and at various performances throughout the year.